apache/incubator-streampark-website/blog/0-streampark-flink-on-k8s.md

 - **Track running status in real time**

   For challenges in the production environment, a very important point is whether monitoring is in place, especially for Flink on Kubernetes.
 This is very important and is the most basic capability.
-Apache StreamPark can monitor the running status of Flink on Kubernetes jobs in real time and display it to users on the platform.
+Apache StreamPark™ can monitor the running status of Flink on Kubernetes jobs in real time and display it to users on the platform.
 Tasks can be easily retrieved based on various running statuses on the page.

 ![](/blog/relx/run_status.png)

 - **Complete alarm mechanism**

-  In addition, Apache StreamPark also has complete alarm functions: supporting email, DingTalk, WeChat and SMS, etc. This is also an important reason why the company chose Apache StreamPark as the one-stop platform for Flink on Kubernetes after initial research.
+  In addition, Apache StreamPark™ also has complete alarm functions: supporting email, DingTalk, WeChat and SMS, etc. This is also an important reason why the company chose Apache StreamPark™ as the one-stop platform for Flink on Kubernetes after initial research.

 ![](/blog/relx/alarm.png)

-  From the above, we can see that Apache StreamPark has the capabilities to support the development and deployment process of Flink on Kubernetes, including: ** job development capabilities, deployment capabilities, monitoring capabilities, operation and maintenance capabilities, exception handling capabilities, etc. Apache StreamPark provides a relatively complete set of s solution.
+  From the above, we can see that Apache StreamPark™ has the capabilities to support the development and deployment process of Flink on Kubernetes, including: ** job development capabilities, deployment capabilities, monitoring capabilities, operation and maintenance capabilities, exception handling capabilities, etc. Apache StreamPark™ provides a relatively complete set of s solution.
 And it already has some CICD/DevOps capabilities, and the overall completion level continues to improve.
 It is a product that supports the full link of Flink on Kubernetes one-stop development, deployment, operation and maintenance work in the entire open source field.
-Apache StreamPark is worthy of praise. **
+Apache StreamPark™ is worthy of praise. **

-## **Apache StreamPark’s implementation in Wuxin Technology**
+## **Apache StreamPark™’s implementation in Wuxin Technology**

-  Apache StreamPark was launched late in Wuxin Technology.
+  Apache StreamPark™ was launched late in Wuxin Technology.
 It is currently mainly used for the development and deployment of real-time data integration jobs and real-time indicator calculation jobs.
-There are Jar tasks and Flink SQL tasks, all deployed using Native Kubernetes; data sources include CDC, Kafka, etc., and Sink end There are Maxcompute, kafka, Hive, etc. The following is a screenshot of the company's development environment Apache StreamPark platform:
+There are Jar tasks and Flink SQL tasks, all deployed using Native Kubernetes; data sources include CDC, Kafka, etc., and Sink end There are Maxcompute, kafka, Hive, etc. The following is a screenshot of the company's development environment Apache StreamPark™ platform:

 ![](/blog/relx/screenshot.png)

 ## Problems encountered

   Any new technology has a process of exploration and fall into pitfalls.
 The experience of failure is precious.
-Here are some pitfalls and experiences that Apache StreamPark has stepped into during the implementation of fog core technology. **The content of this section is not only about Apache StreamPark.
+Here are some pitfalls and experiences that Apache StreamPark™ has stepped into during the implementation of fog core technology. **The content of this section is not only about Apache StreamPark™.
 I believe it will bring some reference to all friends who use Flink on Kubernetes**.

 ### **FAQs are summarized below**